zeroDecoder/SFHS_mmSim/README.md

 Micro-mouse sim software for SFHS robotics team.

-You will need to download and compile openCV for this.
+You will need to download and compile openCV2 for this.